 Unlike basal cell carcinoma, the three rare skin cancers highlighted here are quite uncommon.
-They are important to know about, however, because they may be mistaken for more other benign conditions, such as a bug bite or, if on the eyelid, a stye.
+They are important to know about, however, because they may be mistaken for more benign conditions, such as a bug bite or an eyelid stye.
 This can lead to a delay in diagnosis that could impact the prognosis.

 Sebaceous carcinoma is a very rare type of tumor.
 It has an estimated incidence rate of 0.32 (male) and 0.16 (female) per 100,000 person-years in the United States.
 It is an aggressive malignant tumor that arises from a sebaceous (oil) gland in the skin.